A sprinkle of lion's mane harvested from the forests of the East.

-With the upwards shift towards all-natural, clean haircare and skincare, the marketing hype also deepens.
+With the upwards shift towards all-natural, vegan, clean haircare and skincare, the marketing hype also deepens.
 There's always the one or two 'magical' natural ingredients that are hailed to cure aging, bring upon eternal youth, suck out 'toxins', and take you out on a romantic candlelit date.

 Alternative remedies are indeed a hot topic - many hail its benefits, and more are becoming increasingly curious about switching from chemical-laden products to completely au-naturel.
 But with all the new hero ingredient trends popping up every season, how do we know what really works?
 It is up to the consumer to be mindful of the science and not to fall into the trap of faux science and enticing marketing.
 Here are some natural beauty basics:

 We find that taking care of your skin and hair always falls to the internal - health is a lifestyle commitment.
 It's a balance of exercise, diet, mind, and listening intuitively to what your body needs - in which healthy skin and hair are byproducts of.